 Manipulating the price of stock shares via marketing or public relations is not something the SEC takes lightly.
 Whether you are discussing company information on social media or spreading misleading information among your investor colleagues, you run the risk of being on the wrong end of legal action from the SEC.

 If you find yourself in that unfortunate position, it is imperative to have a proven defense firm on your side.
-Ford O’Brien, LLP has helped many individuals and companies protect themselves against SEC complaints.
+Ford O’Brien Landy LLP has helped many individuals and companies protect themselves against SEC complaints.